inds-inc/inds-inc.github.io/about.md

 ### Associate Toxicology Consultant

-Krista has a PhD in Biochemistry & Molecular Biology and Toxicology from Michigan State University and a BS in Biology from the University of Wisconsin-Madison.
-She most recently finished a Postdoctoral appointment with The Dow Chemical Company in Midland, MI where she led a research program on the development of an in vivo rat model for the identification of low molecular weight respiratory sensitizers.
+Krista has a PhD in Biochemistry & Molecular Biology and Toxicology from Michigan State University where she characterized the role of Hypoxia Inducible Factor (HIF) 1/2&alpha; in the inflammatory response to inhaled allergens in a transgenic mouse model.
+She received her BS in Biology from the University of Wisconsin-Madison.
+Before joining INDS, she was a Postdoctoral Fellow with The Dow Chemical Company in Midland, MI where she led a research program on the development of an in vivo rat model for the identification of low molecular weight respiratory sensitizers.

 Krista has previous experience doing clinical research at the University of Wisconsin-Madison in the Department of Surgery where she was involved in the Islet Cell Transplant Research Program.
-She is new to nonclinical drug safety research and the pharmaceutical industry and is looking forward to bringing her expertise to this area of toxicology.
+She has recently been nominated as a Councilor for the Michigan Regional Chapter of the Society of Toxicology and also serves on the Communications Committee for the American College of Toxicology.

 Ashley R. Maiuri-McCord, PhD
 ----------------------------